lamby/whydoesaptnotusehttps.com/index.md

 particularly before [CVE-2019-3462](https://lists.debian.org/debian-security-announce/2019/msg00010.html).
 It does not represent my personal opinion nor that of Debian/Ubuntu.)
 </small>

+## tl;dr

+Accessing mirrors over HTTPS would not prevent a compromised mirror tampering with packages, so APT already has other mechanisms to guard against this.

+Also, HTTPS would not stop a determined attacker deducing which apt packages your system was downloading (though this becomes more difficult).

+However there may be other security benefits to using HTTPS for apt updates, in that it should greatly increase the difficulty for a man-in-the-middle attacker to exploit future bugs in APT, or to temporarily delay the delivery of Release files to end users.

+Whether Debian or other distributions switch to HTTPS as a default will depend on the cost and difficulty of maintaining valid TLS certificates on the mirror network, plus considerations about caching in low-bandwith environments.

 ## Does HTTPS guarantee the integrity of packages?

 https is used to prevent intruders from being able to listen to